Configuring NATS Server

 }

-A similar configuration, but this time, the value is in the environment:
+A similar configuration, but this time, the variable is resolved from the environment:

 # TOKEN is defined in the environment